stepanl-bsy/langgraph-cua-py/README.md

 print("Done")
 ```

+The above example will invoke the graph, passing in a request for it to do some research into LangGraph.js from the standpoint of a new contributor.
+The code will log the stream URL, which you can open in your browser to view the CUA stream.

+You can find more examples inside the [`examples` directory](./examples/).

 ## How to customize

 The `create_cua` function accepts a few configuration parameters.
 These are the same configuration parameters that the graph accepts, along with `recursion_limit`.